Software-Engineering-Spring-2020/Interactive-Poetry-Board/README.md

-# Interactive Poetry Board
+# Crossword Poem™

 ## Overview
-HDMI has created an Interactive Poetry Board that provides a fun and engaging way for visitors to create their own poems from crossword clues.
+HDMI has created a crossword poem™ that provides a fun and engaging way for visitors to create their own poems from crossword clues.
 The concept, poems, and clues were all created by Dr. Emily Carr.

-The board allows the visitor to select from three crosswords and to print the resulting poem.
+The crossword poem™ allows the visitor to select from three crosswords and to print the resulting poem.
 Poems can be effortlessly added by a future team.

-The board is deployed as a web application that can be run on almost any browser.
+The crossword poem™ is deployed as a web application that can be run on almost any browser.

 ## Instructions for Use
 Please watch the how-to-use video [here]().